Compatible Crypto Wallets

 Notes

 Use USDC on the Base network.
 ETH on Base is required to pay network fees.
-Both Sandbox and Production use Base mainnet with real USDC and real ETH, so test amounts should remain small.
+Sandbox and Production both use Base mainnet with real USDC and real ETH, so test amounts should remain small.
+The minimum Bead payment amount is $1.00 USD.
 Wallets must clearly distinguish USDC on Base from USDC on other networks.

 Phantom, Solflare, Ledger Live

 Use USDC on Solana mainnet.
 SOL on Solana is required to pay network fees.
+Sandbox and Production both use Solana mainnet with real USDC and real SOL, so test amounts should remain small.
+The minimum Bead payment amount is $1.00 USD.
 Phantom is the most widely used Solana wallet and is the recommended default.
 Solflare and hardware wallets such as Ledger also provide strong support for Solana and USDC.

 As new assets and networks are added, this table will be updated.
 Treat any tender key or network that is not listed here as unsupported until it appears in this matrix.